ing-bank/baker/docs/sections/concepts.md

 2. Interaction output (*internal*)

     These events are a result of an interaction being executed.

+Both of these are still just instances of the `EventInstance` class, and the distinction is only used as practical terms.

 ## **Recipe**

 *Events*, *Interactions* and *Ingredients* can be composed into recipes.

-Recipes are analagous to process blueprints.
+Recipes are similar to process blueprints.

-Baker provides a [Recipe DSL](recipe-dsl.md) in which you can declaratively describe your recipe.
+Baker provides a [recipe DSL](/sections/reference/dsls/) in which you can declaratively describe your recipe.

 A small example:
 ``` java